for information on

 of two other wedge-tombs stand nearby, one of which is just

-100 metres to the E and comprising just one side stone and two
+100 metres to the E and consisting of one upright side stone,

-oddly pointed overlapping stones that would have closed the
+two oddly pointed overlapping stones that would have closed

 Teergonean: